neuromorphic-paris/command_line_tools/README.md

 ## bindings

-The bindings provided by utilities are tools to read and write Event Stream files from python and matlab.
+The bindings provided by utilities are tools to read and write Event Stream files from python and Matlab.

 ### python